molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 The string after the expression is the validation message returned when the expression yields `true`, and the field is not provided.

-It's also possible to use an expression without an error message :
+It's also possible to use an expression without an error message:
 `name != null`.
 Will return the expression as an error message.